anteroul/Ukko-Chess-Engine/README.md

 # Ukko Chess Engine v0.4.5 alpha

+### ATTENTION!
+This is an old repository, please for the love of God do not code C++ like this.

 #### Version changes:
 - Abstracted promotion table UI into a separate class which inherits the GUI class.
 - Fixed the memory leak when exiting the program.